oiivantsov/nba-data-lakehouse-aws/README.md

 ### Why Apache Iceberg?

 In theory, I could have just used CSV files and registered them in Glue Data Catalog.
-However, I wanted a scalable and modern table format to build a Data Lakehouse, and Iceberg offers:
+However, I wanted a scalable and modern table format to build a Data Lakehouse, and Apache Iceberg is ideal for this purpose.
+A Lakehouse combines the flexibility and low cost of a Data Lake (S3) with many of the capabilities of a Data Warehouse (schema management, ACID transactions, time travel, efficient querying).

+In my case, a personal project on AWS, using Redshift or other dedicated Data Warehouse would have been more expensive.
+With Iceberg on S3 + Athena, I get a cost-effective, serverless architecture, perfectly suited for this type of project.

+Iceberg offers:

 * Full schema evolution
 * MERGE support (almost like a database) to not rewrite the whole table again